citp/privacy-policy-historical/f/fu/fus/fusioncash.net.md

 We require additional information from the user in order to disburse payment.
 A user must provide information such as name, email, and/or mailing address in order to receive payment.

+When completing some offers, some or all of your contact information may be "pre-populated" on the advertiser's site.
+This industry-standard practice is intended to make the offer completion process easier. **Your contact information is not collected by the advertiser unless you "submit" the form.**

 FusionCash sends three types of emails:

   * email confirmation requests (when you sign up initially or change your email address or password)
   * offer completion notifications (when you are credited for completing an offer)
-  * occasional newsletters (no more often than once per 30 days)
+  * occasional newsletters (no more often than twice per calendar month)

-You may [unsubscribe from newsletters](https://web.archive.org/web/20051215080515id_/http%3A//www.fusioncash.net/newsletter.php?unsub) at any time.
+You may [unsubscribe from newsletters](https://web.archive.org/web/20060421212209id_/http%3A//www.fusioncash.net/newsletter.php?unsub) at any time.
 Once unsubscribed, you will no longer receive the newsletter.

 For security reasons, we do not allow users to unsubscribe from account confirmation or completion notification emails.
 If you do not wish to receive those emails, simply cease logging in, as they are sent only when triggered by user actions.